3 Tips If You've Just Been Diagnosed with UC

 While those things seem pretty standard, they can still leave a person and their loved ones extremely confused.
 This leads many people to scour the internet in search of information, education, alternative ways of healing, etc.

-Connecting with other people for support
+Connecting with others for support

 It is also common for newly diagnosed patients to read articles, watch videos or scroll through social media with the hope that they will understand their disease better through other patients.
 Depending on the person, there might also be a desire to join support groups (online or in-person) in order to connect with other people experiencing the same struggles.